 We conduct a portion of our operations in Canada and, to a lesser extent, Mexico.
-Our revenue from foreign sources totaled \$99.3 million, \$101.0 million, and \$116.5 million in 2017, 2016 and 2015, respectively, and our long-lived assets located in foreign countries totaled \$5.3 million, \$5.2 million and \$6.5 million at December 31, 2017, 2016, and 2015, respectively.
+Our revenue from foreign sources totaled \$104.1 million, \$99.3 million, and \$101.0 million in 2018, 2017 and 2016, respectively, and our long-lived assets located in foreign countries totaled \$6.5 million, \$5.3 million and \$5.2 million at December 31, 2018, 2017, and 2016, respectively.
 As a participating carrier in the Customs and Trade Partnership Against Terrorism ("C-TPAT") program, we and our contractors are able to cross into these countries more efficiently, thereby avoiding substantial delays.
 If we should lose the ability to participate in the C-TPAT program, we could experience significant border delays which could have a negative impact on our ability to remain competitive and operate efficiently in those countries.
 In addition, our foreign operations are subject to certain risks inherent in doing business in jurisdictions outside of the United States, including:

-- exposure to local economic, political and labor conditions; - unexpected changes in laws, regulations, trade, monetary or fiscal policy; - fluctuations in interest rates, foreign currency exchange rates and changes in the rate of inflation; - tariffs, quotas, customs and other import or export restrictions and other trade barriers; - difficulty of enforcing agreements, collecting receivables and protecting assets through non-U.S. legal systems; - withholding and other taxes on remittances and other payments by subsidiaries;

-- violence and civil unrest in foreign countries; - compliance with the requirements of applicable anti-bribery laws, including the U.S. Foreign Corrupt Practices Act; - changes in tax law; and - controls on the repatriation of cash, including the imposition or increase of withholding and other taxes on remittances and other payments by our subsidiaries.
+- · exposure to local economic, political and labor conditions; - unexpected changes in laws, regulations, trade, treaties, monetary or fiscal policy; - fluctuations in interest rates, foreign currency exchange rates and changes in the rate of inflation; - tariffs, quotas, customs and other import or export restrictions and other trade barriers; - difficulty of enforcing agreements, collecting receivables and protecting assets through non-U.S. legal systems; - withholding and other taxes on remittances and other payments by subsidiaries; - violence and civil unrest in foreign countries; - · compliance with the requirements of applicable anti-bribery laws, including the U.S. Foreign Corrupt Practices Act; - changes in tax law; and - controls on the repatriation of cash, including the imposition or increase of withholding and other taxes on remittances and other payments by our subsidiaries.